eficode-academy/istio-katas/metrics.md

               prometheus.io/scrape: true
 ```

-i.e. the metrics scrape endpoint has been moved from the application to the sidecar.
+i.e. the metrics scrape endpoint has moved from the application to the sidecar.

-### Fetch Istio Metrics
+## Fetch Istio Metrics

 > The following illustrate how to fetch the merged metrics using the command
 > line.
 If you have Prometheus or e.g. Grafana deployed, you could also use one of